 Profiles in the outer Queen Charlotte Sound, off the ferry route, were established to provide an element of control, and in response to the possibility of significant boat traffic using port facilities in Shakespeare Bay, using the northern entrance to Queen Charlotte Sound.
-These profiles have been very stable, and unless driving forces change (such as a significant change is vessel traffic, or significant sea level change), they are likely to remain stable.
-With respect to the purpose of this monitoring programme these sites could probably now be abandoned, or the frequency of survey reduced.
-It is reasonable to conclude that beaches unaffected by vessel wakes, including those subject to relatively high wave energy, are very stable.
+These profiles have been generally stable, and it was previously concluded that they were likely to remain stable unless driving forces change (such as a significant change is vessel traffic, or significant sea level change).
+However, there is now an indication that a slow erosion trend may be emerging.
+I had previously recommended that these sites could probably be abandoned, or the frequency of survey reduced.
+I now believe that they should be retained, but the frequency of survey could be reduced to once per year.